MicrosoftDocs/customer-insights/ci-docs/journeys/teams-webinar-outbound.md

 ---
-title: Use Microsoft Teams for Dynamics 365 Customer Insights - Journeys online events
+title: Use Microsoft Teams for Dynamics 365 Customer Insights - Journeys online events in outbound marketing
-description: Learn how to create and host live events in Dynamics 365 Customer Insights - Journeys using Microsoft Teams as the webinar provider. ms.date: 08/23/2023 ms.topic: article
+description: Learn how to create and host live events in outbound marketing using Microsoft Teams as the webinar provider. ms.date: 08/23/2023 ms.topic: article
 author: alfergus